Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "Of course.
 There's a reference number on the first cover page.
 Write down the number and I'll take you to your station."
-Ms. Allen was reluctant to tear herself from the document as she carefully scrutinized every aspect of it.
+Ms. Allen said, reluctant to tear herself from the document as she carefully scrutinized every aspect of it.

 After Walker printed and retrieved the pages, he sat at a desk and began to read.
-When he read the first few pages, he rapidly skimmed through the rest of the document.
+When he read the first few pages, he rapidly skimmed through the remainder of the document.
 Librarian stealthily approached Walker from behind, pressed two buttons on his shirt, and whispered "Return to Fort Hood.
 Stop Webber," then quickly stepped back.

 Seeing Lieutenant Walker leave the building, Librarian walked to the men's room, and entered a stall.
 Fog filled the stall, followed by electrical arching that quickly dissipated.
 Librarian had disappeared.